suolapeikko/FinderUtilities/README.md

 ![FinderUtilities logo image](https://github.com/suolapeikko/suolapeikko.github.io/blob/master/images/finderutilities_logo.png)

-FinderUtilities is a macOS App Extension (Finder Extension), which enables you to easily launch Terminal.app to the selected directory and create empty files in Finder's folder hierarchy using right-click (or control-click).
+FinderUtilities is a macOS App Extension (Finder Extension), which enables you to easily launch Terminal.app to the selected directory, create empty files in Finder's folder hierarchy and enables copying of selected file or directory paths to pasteboard (clipboard) using right-click (or control-click).
 See chapter **How to use FinderUtilities** for more details.

 ## How to install FinderUtilities
 Just download the application from releses (or compile it from the sources), copy it to your /Applications directory and run it once to install the containing Finder Extension.
 The first time you run the application, it opens up System Preferences > Extensions so that you can enable it.
 See the picture below: